-These symptoms do match what most people understand about the common childhood behavior disorder.
+These symptoms do match what most people understand about the common neurodevelopmental disorder.
 Even many doctors might gravitate toward that diagnosis.
 Yet, ADHD might not be the only answer.

-Before an ADHD diagnosis it’s worth understanding how ADHD and autism, a neurodevelopmental disorder, can be confused.
+Before an ADHD diagnosis is made, it’s worth understanding how ADHD and autism can be confused, and understand when they overlap.

-ADHD is a common childhood behavioral disorder.
-Approximately 11 percent of American children between the ages of 4 and 17 are diagnosed with ADHD.
+ADHD is a common neurodevelopmental disorder often found in children.
+Approximately 9.4 percent of U.S. children between the ages of 2 and 17 have been diagnosed with ADHD.

 There are three types of ADHD:

-Another childhood condition, autism spectrum disorder (ASD), also affects an increasing number of children.
+Autism spectrum disorder (ASD), another childhood condition, also affects an increasing number of children.

-ASD is a group of complex neurological disorders.
+ASD is a group of complex disorders.
 These disorders affect behavior, development, and communication.
-One in 68 American children has been diagnosed with ASD.
+About 1 in 68 U.S. children has been diagnosed with ASD.
 Boys are four-and-a-half times more likely to be diagnosed with autism than girls.

 |ADHD symptoms||Autism symptoms|